SirCapitain/Quingine/README.md

 *Supports blender made .obj*
 To use this cool feature, make any object in blender.
-Next, triangulate the whole project by selecting everything and pressing ctrl+T. Then export it as a .obj with UV coords off and normals off.
+Next, triangulate the whole project by selecting everything and pressing ctrl+T. Then export it as a .obj with normals off.
 Finally, put the .obj into the object folder in src and call the file by creating a quobject.
 AND DONE!
 That is all you have to do!

 CHANGES TO MAYBE TO COME!
 (This is if I don't give up on this project)